jarelllama/Scam-Blocklist/README.md

 ## Dead domains
 Dead domains are removed daily using AdGuard's [Dead Domains Linter](https://github.com/AdguardTeam/DeadDomainsLinter).
 Note that domains acting as wildcards are excluded from this process.

-Dead domains that are resolving again are included back in the blocklist.
+Dead domains that are resolving again are included back into the blocklist.

 ## Parked domains
 From initial testing, [9%](https://github.com/jarelllama/Scam-Blocklist/commit/84e682fea95866670dd99f5c98f350bc7377011a) of the blocklist consisted of [parked domains](https://www.godaddy.com/resources/ae/skills/parked-domain) that inflate the number of entries.
 Because these domains pose no real threat (besides the obnoxious advertising), they are removed from the blocklist daily.
 A list of common parked domain messages is used to detect these domains and can be viewed here: [parked_terms.txt](https://github.com/jarelllama/Scam-Blocklist/blob/main/config/parked_terms.txt)

-If these parked sites no longer contain any of the parked messages, they are assumed to be unparked and are added back to the blocklist.
+If these parked sites no longer contain any of the parked messages, they are assumed to be unparked and are added back into the blocklist.
 ## Why the Hosts format is not supported
 Malicious domains often have [wildcard DNS records](https://developers.cloudflare.com/dns/manage-dns-records/reference/wildcard-dns-records/) that allow scammers to create large amounts of subdomain records, such as 'random-subdomain.scam.com'.
 Each subdomain can point to a separate scam site and collating them all would inflate the blocklist size.
 Therefore, only formats supporting wildcard matching are built.